Fifth-Order-Ignorant/Baobab/README.md

 `npm run build --workspace=common` to build code shared between the frontend and backend of the project.

-To run the backend locally, use `npm start --workspace=server`.
+To run the backend locally, use `npm run start --workspace=server`.

-To run the frontend locally, use `npm dev --workspace=client`.
+To run the frontend locally, use `npm run dev --workspace=client`.

 ## Deployment